Henrik-Wahlberg/esphome-docs/components/sensor/dht.rst

 - **model** (*Optional*, int): Manually specify the DHT model, can be one of ``AUTO_DETECT``, ``DHT11``, ``DHT22``, ``DHT22_TYPE2``, ``AM2302``, ``RHT03``, ``SI7021``
   and helps with some connection issues.
 Defaults to ``AUTO_DETECT``.
 Auto detection doesn't work for the SI7021 chip.
+A DHT12 in Single Bus Mode should be registered as DHT11.
 - **update_interval** (*Optional*, :ref:`config-time`): The interval to check the
   sensor.
 Defaults to ``60s``.